Meet Bill and Bella

 stained glass window that lights the grand staircase.
 There are nine curved glass double-hung windows, including two that are arched!
 Some say the house was the first in Toccoa to have running water.
 One thing is certain - there was only one bathroom.

 Today every guest room has a private bath, including one behind a secret passage in India's old room.
-The previous owners have tried to revive the original feel of the house, with wool oriental rugs like those purchased by James and Louise.
+The current and previous owner of past have tried to revive the original feel of the house, with wool oriental rugs like those purchased by James and Antoinette.
 The dining room has a large, thick, hand knotted Persian rug identical to those popular in the Victorian era.
 With the help of countless antiques, you can almost smell Mammy's cakes baking.
-India's room boasts the oak writing desk once owned by Nelly Bly, America's most famous female journalist.
+India's old room boasts the oak writing desk once owned by Nelly Bly, America's most famous female journalist.

-The parlor houses heirlooms and books dating back to the late eighteenth century, and the original brass chandeliers still hang from twelve-foot ceilings.
+The parlor houses heirlooms and books dating back to the late eighteenth century, and the original brass chandeliers still hang from twelve-foot ceilings in the Parlor, Grand Hall, and Dining Room.
 Even the food served here reminds us of times past.
-Generous, multi-course, gourmet breakfasts served on antique china and crystal are included with your night's stay.
+Generous, multi-course, gourmet breakfasts served on antique china and crystal are included with each of your overnight stays for each guest.
 Of course, some things have changed for the better.
 Air conditioning and whole-house heating have been added.
 The Simmons’ used coal in the fireplaces; later, gas fireplaces were an improvement.
+With such a rich history in every room, you're sure to be intrigued by something within her historic plaster walls.